 In addition to the close-knit atmosphere created by the faculty, Villani was also appreciative of the other resources available.
 “There are tons of resources available outside of the faculty too – academic advisors, librarians, counselors, tutors, and especially other students,” Villani said.
 “The bond I have with some of my classmates is incredible.
 I definitely could not have made it through the program without them.”

-While in the nursing program at Brookdale, Villani served on the executive board of the Student Nurse Association and was also a part of the Alpha Delta Nu Nursing Honor Society.
-She is also a member of the Phi Theta Kappa (PTK) Honor Society.
+While in the nursing program at Brookdale, Villani served on the executive board of the Student Nurse Association.
+She was also a part of the Alpha Delta Nu Nursing Honor Society and a member of the Phi Theta Kappa (PTK) Honor Society.